Siviwe Magidigidi

-Siviwe Magidigidi (born 1 July 2005) is a South African soccer player who plays as a forward for South African Premiership side Siwelele F.C.
+Siviwe Magidigidi (born 1 July 2005) is a South African soccer player who plays as a forward for Belgian Challenger Pro League side Beerschot.

 Club career

-SuperSport United F.C.
+SuperSport United

 He signed for the academy team of SuperSport United from Ubuntu Football Academy.
 He made his professional debut in March against Richards Bay in a 3–1 in the 2023–24 Nedbank Cup quarterfinal.

 Siwelele

 In 2025 SuperSport United was sold to Siwelele and Magidigidi was one of the players moved to the new club.
 He scored a brace in their debut match in the South African Premiership to help the team to a 3–1 over Lamontville Golden Arrows.

+K Beerschot VA

+In January 2026 he signed for Challenger Pro League side Beerschot.

-Youth international career
+International career

 Magidigidi competed with the South Africa U-20 team at the 2025 FIFA U-20 World Cup, he scored a brace in a 5–0 win over New Caledonia to help the team register their first win in the tournament.